-ATtiny1614/1604 dev board, Arduino compatibleDesigned by Azzy's Electronics in United States of America
+ATtiny1614/1604 dev board, 1624 version coming this week, Arduino compatibleDesigned by Azduino by Spence Konde in United States of America

-Convenient, minimalist development/breakout board for new ATtiny1614 (or 1604) Over the past several years, Atmel/Microchip has been releasing parts based on a new set of peripherals, the megaAVR 0...Read More…
+Convenient, basic development/breakout board for new ATtiny1624, 1614, or 1604 Over the past several years, Atmel/Microchip has been releasing parts based on a new set of peripherals, the megaAVR 0...Read More…

 All pins are broken out, and there are 3 Vcc and 3 Gnd pins available, plus the ones on the UPDI and Serial headers so even if you're not using breadboard, you can still easily connect power and ground for multiple external devices.